Sex-determination system: Polygenic sex determination

 Polygenic sex determination is when the sex is primarily determined by genes that occur on multiple non-homologous chromosomes.
 The environment may have a limited, minor influence on sex determination.
 Examples include African cichlid fish (Metriaclima spp.), lemmings (Myopus schisticolor), green swordtail, medaka, etc. In such systems, there is typically a dominance hierarchy, where one system is dominant over another if in conflict.
 For example, in some species of cichlid fish from Lake Malawi, if an individual has both the XY locus (on one chromosome pair) and the WZ locus (on another chromosome pair), then the W is dominant and the individual has a female phenotype.

 The sex-determination system of zebrafish is polygenic.
 Juvenile zebrafishes (0–30 days after hatching) have both ovary-like tissue to testis tissue.
 They then develop into male or female adults, with the determination based on a complex interaction genes on multiple chromosomes, but not affected by environmental variations.

+Sex determination by non-coding RNA

+In many insects, sex is determined by a long non-coding RNA (lncRNA), ANTSR (pronounced ant-ser) that was discovered in ants.
+Ants that are heterozygous at the ANTSR locus become females, while homozygous (and hemizygous) embryos become males (in Hymenoptera, e.g. ants, bees, wasps, sawflies, females arise from fertilized, diploid eggs, while males develop from unfertilized, haploid eggs).
+The ANTSR system has been maintained for over 150 million years but still evolves rapidly and thus has lost sequence similarity among many species that use it.